dezugin/dezugin/README.md

 My name is Hugo Souza, I used to roam the internets with the deSouza monicker, which got shortened to dez, and the ugin was added after I rekindled my interest in languages and started learning russian. dezugin = Hugo Souza. :)

-Chances are that if someone online is using that nick, its me.
-I'm on telegram and twitter with that handle, you can reach me if you please there or on my email, deSouza@protonmail.com
+You can reach me if you please there or on my email, deSouza@protonmail.com

 ## Miscelaneous code on the dezugin repository